We are so excited to be welcoming the new month with a delicious recipe from Alex, our house recipe contributor!

 10. Take your bean paste from the fridge and place a heaped teaspoon of the paste in the center of one circle.

 11. Wet your finger to draw a thin layer of water along the borders of the circle surrounding the paste, then place another circle of dough on top.
 Pinch the pie along its sides to seal the pie.
 Using a fork, make little fork marks (or claw marks, as I like to call them) around the edges, then flip the pie and do the same on the other side.
 Repeat until dough is finished.

 12. And now for the important part!!
 Brush the tops of the pies with water– this will make the tops super crisp once out of the oven.
 Then sprinkle some sugar on the tops, and place the pies in the preheated oven.
 Bake them for at least half an hour.
 Check on them at 25 minutes– if they are already golden-brown take them out, but mine took 30 or so minutes.

-If you give this a try, be sure to let us know in the comment section below, and let us know what other recipes you wish to see on SPACE.
+If you give this a try, be sure to let us know in the comment section below, and let us know what other recipes you wish to see.
 Don’t forget to snap a picture of your epic red bean hand pie for Instagram, tag Alex at @alexcrumb, and us at @souleygreen with the hashtag #souleygreen if you do - we love seeing your recreations!